 Segmented RPC Client

-Composed RPC Client is suitable for single-page applications but in larger applications, exposing schema for all segments in a single RPC client isnβt always desirable.
-In this case, with a simple configuration change, you can instruct Vovk.ts to generate separate RPC clients for each segment.
-This approach is called Segmented RPC Client and it allows to split the client into smaller TypeScript files that can be imported separately, hiding RPC modules and corresponding schema on specific pages.
-For example, pages responsible for βcustomerβ functionality arenβt going to import βadminβ RPC modules, therefore βadminβ implementation details are hidden from the customer pages.
+The Composed RPC Client works well for single-page applications, but in larger apps exposing the entire schema through a single client may be undesirable.
+With a small configuration change, you can instruct Vovk.ts to generate separate RPC clients for each segment.
+This approach—called the Segmented RPC Client—splits the client into smaller per-segment TypeScript modules that can be imported independently, keeping RPC modules and their schemas hidden from unrelated pages.
+For example, “customer” pages won’t import “admin” RPC modules, keeping admin details out of customer code.

-By default, the segmented client is generated into the ./src/client folder (or ./client folder if you donβt use src folder) from ts and schemaTs template and for an app with multiple segments, the structure of the generated client looks like this:
+By default, the segmented client is generated in the ./src/client folder (or ./client if you don’t use a src folder) from the ts template.
+For an app with multiple segments, the generated structure may look like this:

 - index.ts (imports